authts/oidc-client-ts/docs/migration.md

 The API is largely backwards-compatible.

 The "crypto-js" software library has been removed; the native crypto/crypto.subtle module built into the browser is instead used.
 All modern browsers are expected to support it.
-If you need to support older browsers stay with v2.4!
+If you need to support older browsers, stay with v2.4!

 The behavior of merging claims has been improved.

 ### [OidcClientSettings](https://authts.github.io/oidc-client-ts/interfaces/OidcClientSettings.html)